algorithmica-org/algorithmica/content/english/hpc/memory/binary-search.md

 That's it.
 This implementation should outperform even the [state-of-the-art indexes](http://kaldewey.com/pubs/FAST__SIGMOD10.pdf) used in high-performance databases, though it's mostly due to the fact that data structures used in real databases have to support fast updates while we don't.

 Note that this implementation is very specific to the architecture.
 Older CPUs and CPUs on mobile devices don't have 256-bit wide registers and will crash (but they likely have 128-bit SIMD so the loop can still be split in 4 parts instead of 2), non-Intel CPUs have their own instruction sets for SIMD, and some computers even have different cache line size.

+## Acknowledgements

+This tutorial is loosely based on a [46-page paper](https://arxiv.org/pdf/1509.05053.pdf) by Paul-Virak Khuong and Pat Morin "Array layouts for comparison-based searching".